-NeuroMovement® explores the relationship between the brain, the bones and the muscles, and helps the brain identify how it can use different parts of the body to create better movement.
+NeuroMovement® addresses the whole person - not just the symptom - and explores the relationship between the brain, the bones and the muscles, and helps the brain identify how it can use different parts of the body to create better movement.
 Through the use of subtle, gentle and innovative movement patterns, the neuroplasticity of the brain is activated for new learning.
 This technique helps your brain reset its map of your body, improve your body awareness, and relinquish habitual movement patterns that have caused or contributed to your chronic pain.
-You may also experience improvements in your balance, breathing, coordination and sense of well-being.
+You will also experience improvements in your balance, breathing, coordination and sense of well-being.

 This video features Anat Baniel talking about how to find relief from tension and eliminate body aches and pains.
 (3 minutes 55 seconds)